 This is another fixed income product.
 One can invest either in a bank FD or company FD, or both.
 The minimum investment amount, tenure, and interest rate offered on FDs vary among banks and companies.
 There is no maximum limit on the investment amount.
 Generally, company FDs offer higher interest rates as compared to a bank FD but risks of investing in company FDs are usually higher.

 3.Equity shares or stocks

 Investing in equity shares is known to be risky.
-Therefore, one must have the knowledge on how to analyse a particular stock before making any investment decision.
+Therefore, one must have knowledge on how to analyze a particular stock before making any investment decision.

 4. Mutual funds

 stocks can take the mutual funds (MFs) route.
-MFs invest not only in equities but also in various others asset classes such as bonds, gold, and so on.
-Mutual funds are managed by fund managers who have professional knowledge about investing in the different asset class.
+MFs invest not only in equities but also in various other asset classes such as bonds, gold, and so on.
+Mutual funds are managed by fund managers who have professional knowledge about investing in a different asset class.

 5.Recurring deposits (RDs)

 If you wish to deposit money at regular intervals while looking for safety, RD can be an option for you.

 Other than the PPF and RD, the post office offers various other schemes.
 These include time deposits, Senior Citizens Savings Scheme, Monthly Income Scheme, Kisan Vikas Patra, and National Savings Certificate.

 7. Unit-linked insurance plans (Ulips)